lewie9021/appdriver/docs/api/element/swipeRight.md

 #### Examples

 Swipe right 100 pixels.
-This will swipe left from the coordinate (0, 24) to (100, 24), relative to the element.
+This will swipe right from the coordinate (0, 24) to (100, 24), relative to the element.

 ```javascript
 (async () => {